-Prompt for today is: Things you’ve learned that school won’t teach you.
+Things learned that school won’t teach you.

-Wow, where to start?!
+Where to start?!
 How much time do you have?

 I feel like school taught me nothing!
 Well, yes, I learned my ABC’s and 1,2,3’s, but now that I’m homeschooling my kids, I’m learning so much more!
 And sadly, learning how little I retained from a public school education.
 Read to the end for homeschooling statistics.